 Kaligayahan ng buong mundo oh oh oh oh

 Masdan mo ang bahaghari

 Tulay na papuntang langit”

-Beep beep beep by Juan Dela Cruz band– The song that would surely create hype at an instant due to its startling instrumental.
-This song was included in the band’s masterpiece album where it unleashed the full power on their listeners.
-This also became the symbol for Philippine mode of public transportation– the Jeepney.
+Beep beep beep by Juan Dela Cruz band– A song that would surely create hype at an instant due to its startling interlude and the perfect song for jeepneys as the entire song implies.
+Beep beep beep was included in the band’s masterpiece album where it unleashed the hype to their listeners.
+It has became one of the anthem for Pinoy streets.

 “Beep beep beep beep